Usage

 <option value="Brocoli">Brocoli</option>

-or for multiple select, you can use multiple="multiple"
+</select>For pre-selecting options you can use selected="selected" or for multiple select, you can use multiple="multiple" or just multiple.

 <select data-bs-toggle="bootstrap-nice-select" multiple>